tfrink/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 3. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Show all** (if necessary), then scroll down to **Admin centers** and select **Exchange**.
 This will open the **Exchange admin center** in a new tab.
 This is the Exchange admin center for Microsoft Exchange Online.

-4. In the **Exchange admin center**, select **recipients** in the left-hand navigation pane.
+4. In the **Exchange admin center**, select **Recipients** in the left-hand navigation pane to expand the Recipients group.

-5. In the **recipients** view, under recipients select **Mailboxes**.
+5. In the **Recipients** group in the left-hand navigation pane, select **Mailboxes**.
 The mailboxes that appear in this view include all the user accounts that were pre-created in your tenant by the lab hosting provider, along with the mailboxes for Holly Dickson and Laura Atkins that were created when you added their Microsoft 365 user accounts in the prior lab. <br/>

 	Select the mailbox for **Joni Sherman** by clicking on her **DISPLAY NAME.** This will open the **User Mailbox** window with Joni’s data prefilled.
 By default, the window displays the **Mailbox** tab (the tabs appear at the top under Joni's name).